North America:1 (800) 942-7767 International:+1 (937) 778-4200

 • Leaks in rubber hoses or around seals and gaskets.

-• Nicks and gauges in your propeller blades
+• Chipped paint, including on your propeller blades

 • Missing or loose hardware